TEDxVienna

-TEDxVienna is an independent TEDx event founded in 2010 by Vlad Gozman, a Viennese entrepreneur.
+TEDxVienna is an independent TEDx event founded in 2010 by Vlad Gozman, a Romanian entrepreneur.
 This initiative is independently organized by a group of entrepreneurs, artists, philanthropists, and educators, and incorporated as a non-profit NGO.
 The curators and organizers of the past events have been led by Gozman and his co-curator Alina Nikolaou according to TED philosophy.

 Many of the talks and performances presented at TEDxVienna had international resonance.